The Transport Finance Law Review: Portugal

 In a different matter, in the judgment of the Court of Justice (First Chamber) of 11 September 2014,6 Portugal was censured in connection with competition restrictions at Lisbon, Porto and Faro airports concerning ground-handling activity (baggage handling, ramp handling and freight and mail handling).
 Despite this, Parliament Resolution No. 78/2016, approved on 31 March 2016, provides some guidelines that show that the liberalisation process of ground handling services in Portugal may be put on hold.
 The recent nationalisation of TAP is expected to have a reverse effect on said process.

 Portugal has also been undergoing changes over the past few years aimed at enabling or providing incentives for transportation of electric power and for an increase of renewable sources of energy.

 Technology is also taking the spotlight in the transport sector.
 In 2017, certain measures in transport-related industries, such as the Single Port Invoice,7 came to light.
-In turn, legislation regarding the transport of passengers in ordinary vehicles by means of electronic platforms was enacted in 2018 by means of Law 45/2018, of 10 August.
+In turn, legislation regarding the transport of passengers in ordinary vehicles by means of electronic platforms was enacted in 2018 by means of Law 45/2018, of 10 August, as rectified.